Associating a Route Table with an Existing LPG

 This task is related to an advanced routing scenario called transit routing.
 Associating a route table to an LPG influences the behavior of traffic entering the VCN through the LPG.

-An LPG can exist without a route table associated with it.
-However, after you associate a route table with an LPG, there must always be a route table associated with it.
-But, you can associate a different route table.
+An LPG can exist without having an associated route table.
+After you associate a route table with an LPG there must always be a route table associated with it, but you can associate a different route table.
 You can also edit the table's rules, or delete some or all of the rules.

 1. Open the navigation menu, click Networking, and then click Virtual cloud networks.